vinivendra/Gryphon/collections.md

 ### Creating Arrays from Lists

-Getting an `Array` from a `List` can be useful for interfacing translated code with platform-speficic code.
+Getting an `Array` from a `List` can be useful for interfacing translated code with platform-specific code.
 It can be done by accessing `List`'s `array` property:

 ```` swift
 let myList: List = [1, 2, 3]